docker-library/docs/websphere-liberty/content.md

 All of the images in this repository use Ubuntu as the Operating System.
 For variants that use the Universal Base Image, please see [this repository](https://hub.docker.com/r/ibmcom/websphere-liberty/).

+For more information on these images please see our [GitHub repository](https://github.com/WASdev/ci.docker#container-images).

 # Image User

 This image runs by default with `USER 1001` (non-root), as part of group `0`.
 Please make sure you read below to set the appropriate folder and file permissions.